trietvuive/DuckChess/README.md

 # DuckChess

-A UCI chess engine written in Rust
+A WIP UCI chess engine written in Rust